Joc Pederson: Draft and minor leagues

-In 2013, Pederson received a promotion to the Class AA Chattanooga Lookouts in the Southern League, starting the season as the youngest member of the team and the second-youngest position player in the league.
+In 2013, Pederson received a promotion to the Double–A Chattanooga Lookouts in the Southern League, starting the season as the youngest member of the team and the second-youngest position player in the league.
 Pederson was selected to play for the United States at the All-Star Futures Game, and was also selected to play in the Southern League All-Star Game.
 He hit .278 while leading the league with a .497 slugging percentage.
 Pederson also finished second with 22 home runs and 81 runs scored; third with 31 stolen bases, a .381 on-base percentage, and an .878 OPS; and fifth in walks.
-He had 58 RBIs and 10 outfield assists in 123 games during the season, usually batting in the leadoff spot.
+He had 58 RBI and 10 outfield assists in 123 games during the season, usually batting in the leadoff spot.
 Pederson earned postseason All-Star honors, was a Topps Double-A All Star, and was a Baseball America Minor League All Star.
 He then played winter ball for the Cardenales de Lara in the Venezuelan Winter League, where he had a .439 on-base percentage.
 He was ranked the Dodgers' # 1 prospect by Baseball America after the 2013 season.

 In February 2014, Pederson was named the 34th-best prospect in baseball by Baseball America.
 The Dodgers invited him to spring training that year.
-Pederson was then assigned to the Class AAA Albuquerque Isotopes to begin the 2014 season.
+Pederson was then assigned to the Triple–A Albuquerque Isotopes to begin the 2014 season.
 He was named minor league Prospect of the Month by MLBPipeline.com in April 2014 after batting .398 (second-best in the league)/.504/.663 with 6 home runs and 9 steals.
 He was the fifth-youngest position player in the Pacific Coast League, and almost five years younger than the league average.
 Ben Badler of Baseball America opined, "Pederson is the Dodgers' No. 1 prospect, No. 34 in baseball, and I still think he's underrated."

 Pederson was named to the mid-season Pacific Coast League All-Star team after batting .319/.437 (leading the PCL)/.568 (3rd) with a 1.005 OPS (leading the PCL), 17 home runs (tied for sixth in the minor leagues), 57 walks (tied for first in the PCL), 58 runs scored (2nd in the PCL), and 20 stolen bases (3rd in the PCL), in 74 games.
 On August 23, in his 115th game of the season Pederson became the first player in the PCL in 80 years (since Frank Demaree in 1934, in 186 games), and the fourth all-time, to hit 30 homers and steal 30 bases in the same season.
 The only other Pacific Coast League hitters to do it were Lefty O'Doul (1927, in 189 games) and Hall of Famer Tony Lazzeri (1925, in 197 games).
-He was also only the second Dodger minor leaguer to ever do it, joining Chin-Feng Chen (1999; 31/31 for Class A San Bernardino).
+He was also only the second Dodger minor leaguer to ever do it, joining Chin-Feng Chen (1999; 31/31 for the Single–A Inland Empire 66ers of San Bernardino).